Tummy Tuck In Turkey

 The abdomen is often considered the core of the body, both literally and symbolically.
 It plays a major role in overall body proportions, balance, and posture.
 A well-defined midsection creates a sense of harmony between the upper and lower body, while a bulging or sagging abdomen can overshadow even the most toned arms or legs.

 In short, the abdomen matters because it acts as the visual center of the physique.
-It influences the way the entire body is perceived, affects self-image, and contributes directly to confidence and comfort in daily life.
+It influences how the entire body is perceived, affects self-image, and directly contributes to confidence and comfort in daily life.

 Factors Affecting the Abdomen